-The Center for Community Transportation (Ithaca Carshare & Bike Walk Tompkins) joins county transportation partners in committing to safe public spaces in solidarity against structural racism and police violence.
+The Center for Community Transportation (Ithaca Carshare & Bike Walk Tompkins) joins county transportation partners in renewed commitment to safe public spaces and in solidarity against structural racism and police violence

 As leaders in transportation-related work in Tompkins County, we condemn the murders of George Floyd, Breonna Taylor, Ahmaud Arbery, Tony McDade, and so many Black and Brown people whose suffering and deaths were fueled by racism.
 We stand in solidarity with the Black Lives Matter movement and the protests here in Ithaca and across the country calling for systemic change that addresses racism and supports justice and equality.